-Needless to say, Tammy was always broke and extremely stressed out by mid-January.
+Needless to say, with a completely dry sales funnel, Tammy was always broke and extremely stressed out by mid-January.
 Year after year, she was borrowing money to pay her rent.
 She wasn’t the only one.
 She just happened to be the loudest and most memorable.
 Danny, Julie and I—the three that worked through December—usually had plenty of clients and deals working by the time January rolled around.

-So, here’s what I’d like to suggest you do if you’d like to start the New Year off on very solid ground while still keeping it simple.
+So, here’s what I’d like to suggest you do if you’d like to start the New Year off with a sales funnel that’s on very solid ground while still keeping it simple.